SRMD: Sparse Random Mode Decomposition: Numerical Experiments

 \subsection{Gravitational Data}

 For a data-assisted discovery problem, we apply our method to a space-time distortion dataset which was the first to observe gravitational waves \cite{abbott2016}.
 The noisy input data is preprocessed in the same way as in \cite{abbott2016}, which consists of whitening, filtering, and downsampling steps.
 The preprocessing steps are necessary in order to enhance the nonlinear wave structure hidden under a layer of biases and noise that cannot immediately be seen from the data directly outputted by the instruments.
 In addition, we also normalize the input data by dividing the signal by the maximum value in order since the original signal is on the order of $10^{-19}$.
 The goal is to obtain an approximation to the waveform that captures the merging event and to denoise the signal.
 The hyperparameters for our method are set to $m = 861$, $N = 20 m$, $\Delta = 0.01$, and $\omega_{\max} = 2048\Hz$.
-The parameter for the LASSO algorithm is $\tau = 12$.
-The top 3\% or 5\% largest non-zero coefficients show the merging and ringdown events in Figure~\ref{fig:astronomical}.
-For comparison, we show the numerical relative curves as well.
+The parameter for the LASSO algorithm is {$\lambda = 12$.} The top 3\% or 5\% largest non-zero coefficients show the merging and ringdown events in Figure~\ref{fig:astronomical}.
+For comparison, we show the numerical relativity curves, i.e.\ the space-time distortion measure on the gravitational interferometer.